kokoben/Ikarugo/README.md

 # ikarugo

-A simple project I started to learn the basics of Pygame and game design.
+A project I started to learn the basics of Pygame and game design.

-Developed in Pygame, 'Ikarugo' is a crude knock-off of the classic vertical shooter 'Ikaruga'.
+Developed in Pygame, 'Ikarugo' is a clone of the classic vertical shooter 'Ikaruga'.

 Requires Pygame for Python 3.x.